Steve Bould: Coaching career

 After retiring, he began working towards his UEFA coaching badges and in June 2001 moved back to Arsenal and became a coach for the youth teams.
 He was the head coach of Arsenal's U18 Academy side, whom he led to the Premier Academy League title in 2008–2009, 2009–2010 and FA Youth Cup in 2008–2009.

 On 10 May 2012, it was announced that Steve Bould would become Arsenal's new assistant manager following the retirement of Pat Rice at the end of the season.

 On 5 June 2019, Steve Bould swapped jobs with Freddie Ljungberg to become the U23s coach in a major restructuring of Arsenal's coaching staff.
 In May 2021, he was sacked from his role as a coach of the U23 team.
-In June 2022, he was appointed as the head coach of Lommel SK.
+In June 2022, he was appointed as the head coach of Lommel.
+He resigned from Lommel on 14 January 2025, after the club gained only one point in previous five games.

+On 25 June 2025, Bould joined Championship side Queens Park Rangers as head of defensive coaching and first team coach.